+Before one can understand how outpatient substance abuse treatment works, one must understand more about substance abuse.
 Substance abuse refers to the heavy use of alcohol or illicit drugs, such as cocaine or opioids, to the point that it becomes hazardous or injurious to the user.
 Individuals who are abusing substances feel a strong desire to continually use a substance or combination of substances (polysubstance abuse).
 The same individuals will often continue or even increase their usage despite experiencing negative or even harmful consequences as the direct result of their substance use.

-The World Health Organization (WHO) estimates that over 31 million people fall into the category or having a substance use disorder.
+The World Health Organization (WHO) estimates that over 31 million people fall into the category of having a substance use disorder.
 Disordered substance use is not determined by the amount of alcohol or drugs a person consumes, but by whether the use of drugs or alcohol causes significant functional impairment.
 Impairment can be physical health problems or the inability to manage basic life responsibilities, like work or school.

 Substance Abuse and Mental Health

 At The Delray Center for Healing, our multifaceted approach to treating addiction includes a variety of different interventions, so that every treatment plan can be customized to meet our clients’ individual needs.
-Unlike other conditions, substance abuse has a much higher tendency of relapse, so we offer comprehensive relapse prevention programming that includes psychiatric care, therapy, and peer support groups like SMART Recovery.
+Unlike other conditions, substance abuse has a much higher tendency of relapse.
+So, we offer comprehensive relapse prevention programming that includes psychiatric care, therapy, and peer support groups like SMART Recovery.

 Addiction Intensive Outpatient Program (IOP)